amazon-archives/data-pipeline-samples/samples/sqoop/README.md

 ## Overview

-This project makes it easy to setup a pipeline that uses [Sqoop](http://sqoop.apache.org/) to move data to from a MySql database hosted in RDS to a Redshift database cluster.
+This sample makes it easy to setup a pipeline that uses [Sqoop](http://sqoop.apache.org/) to move data to from a MySql database hosted in RDS to a Redshift database cluster.
 S3 is used to stage the data between the databases.

 The project provides scripts for setting up the resources for the pipeline, installing the [data set](http://aws.amazon.com/datasets/6468931156960467), and destroying the resources.
 The project also provides the [pipeline definition file](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-writing-pipeline-definition.html) which is used to create the pipeline and the AWS CLI commands for creating and executing the pipeline.
 See the instructions below to get started.